fseda/crypto-quote-bot/README.md

 >* Monero (XMR)
 >* Ripple (XRP)

-Feel free to ask to add any functionalities, increase list of accepted currencies or cryptos!
+Feel free to reach me and ask to add any functionalities, increase list of accepted currencies or cryptos!